 |Janeway Foundation (NL)||$159,095||$2,992,663||5.3%|

 As you can see, not all charities are created equally where some make use of donated dollars more efficiently.
 Make sure to do your own due diligence before donating to a charity.
 What's your favorite charity?
-Have you calculated the MER yet?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Have you calculated the MER yet?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).